235829/alx-zero_day/0x03-git/README.md

-Sets the mode of file
+change file owner and group